Dhyey-Thummar/HTTP-cookies-analyser/README.md

 - Rest of the files are just for testing and are not used in the main code.
 The `.xlsx` files are the database of cookies.
 The `URLS-xx.txt` contains different URLS.
 The `chromedriver_win32` directory is the driver necessary for Selenium to run for the `cookie-scraper.py` script.

+- You can take a look at the project report : [`ProjectReport_CookieAnalysis.pdf`](https://github.com/Dhyey-Thummar/HTTP-cookies-analyser/blob/master/ProjectReport_CookieAnalysis.pdf)

 ## Usage

 - Install the required libraries using `pip install -r requirements.txt`.